-- a The principle of the demolition of the existing building is acceptable, confirmed by the earlier grant of planning permission which remains extant. - b The bulk, scale and detailed design of the replacement building are such that they not only enhance the character and appearance of this part of the Highgate Conservation Area, but also preserve the openness of the private open space and do not have any perceptible impact on Hampstead Heath in the context of the wider improvements and landscaping proposed to the site. - There are no heritage constraints associated with the redevelopment of the site.
-The existing building is not statutorily listed or identified as a positive contributor and the proposals would not cause harm to the character and appearance of the Conservation Area. - d The proposals are fully policy compliant and respond to the varied local character and history of the area, and reflect the identity of the surroundings and varied mix of materials in line with the NPPF (para.
-58). - e The proposed building is architecturally a worthy addition to Fitzroy Park with its mix of high quality and varied modern buildings.
+- a The principle of the demolition of the existing building is acceptable, confirmed by the earlier grant of planning permission in 2016 for a near identical proposal which remains extant and implementable. - b The bulk, scale and detailed design of the replacement building are such that they not only enhance the character and appearance of this part of the Highgate Conservation Area, but also preserve the openness of the private open space and do not have any perceptible impact on Hampstead Heath in the context of the wider improvements and landscaping proposed to the site.
+This was confirmed by the approval of ref.
+2015/0441/p (decision dated 04 July 2016) for an identical above ground detailed design of replacement building. - c There are no heritage constraints associated with the redevelopment of the site.
+The existing building is not statutorily listed or locally listed, nor is it identified as a positive contributor.
+Furthermore, and as confirmed by the extant permission the proposals would not cause harm to the character and appearance of the Conservation Area. - d The revised proposals (limited to the removal of the approved basement level only) are fully policy compliant and continue to respond to the varied local character and history of the area, and reflect the identity of the surroundings and varied mix of materials in line with the NPPF (para.
+58). - The proposed building is architecturally a worthy addition to Fitzroy Park with its mix of high quality and varied modern buildings.
 It would provide a significant enhancement to the Conservation Area and immediate streetscene through the removal of the existing building which actively detracts from the architectural quality and character of the area.
 This is in line with the NPPF, which requires local planning authorities to look for opportunities for new development within conservation areas to enhance their significance (para.
-137). - f Sufficient information has been submitted with respect of the basement excavation by the applicant to demonstrate that it would be unlikely to cause harm to the built and natural environment and local amenity, and it would also be unlikely to result in flooding or ground instability, including instability to the road. - g The development would not have a detrimental impact on the wider transport network.
-During the construction stage both the local road network and residential amenity will be protected by the measures included in the Construction Traffic Management Plan. - h The new building has also been designed to ensure the amenity of neighbouring occupiers in terms of outlook, light, privacy or sense of enclosure is not detrimentally affected. - The proposed development also offers an enhanced sustainability package that improves upon that secured by the previous permission at the site, resulting in a building that is very energy efficient.
-This is in line with the NPPF which establishes a presumption in favour of sustainable development.
+137). - f Sufficient information has been submitted by the applicant to demonstrate that the proposed lower ground floor level (as previously approved) would be unlikely to cause harm to the built and natural environment and local amenity, and it would also be unlikely to result in flooding or ground instability, including instability to the road. - The development would not have a detrimental impact on the wider transport network.
+During the construction stage both the local road network and residential amenity will be protected by the measures included in the Construction Management Plan. - h The new building remains largely as per the 2016 approval, which was designed to ensure the amenity of neighbouring occupiers in terms of outlook, light, privacy and sense of enclosure is not detrimentally affected. - In light of the above, the principle of the demolition of the existing building is acceptable given the acceptability of the bulk, scale and detailed design of the replacement building, which remains as approved under ref.
+2015/0441/P (dated 04 July 2016), with the only material difference being the removal of the approved basement level from these revised proposals.
+The proposed new building would therefore similarly have no detrimental impact on the character and appearance of the immediate or wider conservation area or detract from the openness of the open space. - 9.3 The development would be appropriate and in accordance with relevant National and Regional Policy, Camden's Core Strategy and Development policies and Camden Planning Guidance and should therefore be approved.